 Q: Can I get a discount?

 A: Probably not, unfortunately.
 We don’t offer any sort of “package” or “volume” discounts, and charge a flat hourly rate for GMAT tutoring, GRE tutoring, and MBA admissions consulting services.
+We do, however, sometimes offer deeply discounted rates to work with tutors-in-training.
 Please visit our rates and policies page for current details.